Previously called “Dendrite”.

 You could also try meditating in breaks to really add power to your studying (there are many great meditation apps on the iOS App Store).

-Looking back at your history
+Look back at your history

-Dendrite records your activity.
+Single Tasking records your activity.
 The history screen shows each day as a progress bar.
 Tap on a day to see the time recorded for that day.